-- In the DuckTales episode "Time Is Money", Huey, Dewey, and Louie wow prehistoric "caveduck" Bubba with the Eighties "tunes" they brought back in time.
+- In the DuckTales (1987) episode "Time Is Money", Huey, Dewey, and Louie wow prehistoric "caveduck" Bubba with the Eighties "tunes" they brought back in time.

 - Inverted in Futurama: when Bender and Leela find Fry in his apartment watching TV and playing Sir Mix-A-Lot's "Baby Got Back", Leela insists he can't spend all his time sitting around listening to classical music.
-Bender later refers to said music as "Stuffy Old Songs About the Buttocks."
+Bender later refers to said music as "Stuffy Old Songs About the Buttocks".

 - Averted in "Journey Through Time", a particularly trippy episode of Jem.
 The Holograms are unknowingly sent back in time by Eric's goon, Techrat.
 They visit Mozart's period and Woodstock without even getting a song in, but they do a swing song in 1941 London.

-- In October 1981, Jean Michel Jarre was the first contemporary Western musician ever to play in the People's Republic of China.
+- In October 1981, Jean-Michel Jarre was the first contemporary Western musician ever to play in the People's Republic of China.
 The Chinese audience had only just been introduced to Jarre's music (and any modern Western music, for that matter because Jarre's albums Oxygène and Equinoxe were the first Western music albums available in China thanks to the British Embassy), and they had never in their lives heard electrically amplified live music before, let alone synthesizers.
 All they had in Mao's times was classical Chinese music and military marches.

 - Not just a music trope: many sports, such as baseball and basketball, have been exported to other countries because of soldiers or missionaries.

 - The Leningrad Cowboys used to parody this at their concerts as one can hear on Live In Prowinzz.
-They announced to play a style of music that may be unfamiliar to the audience called rock & roll; the current number one rock & roll song in America, to be more specific, which has been number one for seven years already.
+They announced to play a style of music that may be unfamiliar to the audience called rock & roll; the current number one rock & roll song in America, to be more specific, which had been number one for seven years already.
 And then they played Russian folk, for example "Katyusha".
 Then again, that was in a time when the Leningrad Cowboys referred to themselves as "the worst rock & roll band in the world".